orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 ## See also

-See this blog post for an introduction to the feature: [More powerful buttons](http://blog.orbeon.com/2013/04/more-powerful-buttons.html).
+- this blog post for an introduction to the feature: [More powerful buttons](http://blog.orbeon.com/2013/04/more-powerful-buttons.html)
+- the predefined configuration properties in [properties-form-runner.xml](https://github.com/orbeon/orbeon-forms/blob/master/src/resources-packaged/config/properties-form-runner.xml)

 ## Availability